davidicrabtree/MyWebsite/content/authors/admin/_index.md

 Three projects constitute my research agenda.

 First, my current project, funded by the Malyi Center for Institutional Effectiveness, tracks the history of election denialism in the United States with text-as-data analysis of town hall transcripts and politician speeches.
-I will explore whether denialist rhetoric originated amongst elites or the mass public and examine how it evolved over time.
+Did denialist rhetoric originate amongst elites or the mass public?
+How did this rhetoric evolve over time, and what is the future of election denialism in American politics?

 Second, I study how executives in presidential democracies circumvent their term limits.
 My [recent paper](/publication/unamendable-term-limits), published in *Democratization*, analyzes one solution for deterring presidents from staying in power for life.